Dangerous Areas in Tokyo

 After #30, this ranking is followed by Ueno (big town), Mitaka (new town), Takadanobaba (big town), Omori (near Kamata), Harajuku (big town), Tama Center (new town), Yurakucho (big town), ShinOkubo (Korean town), Kameido, Nishiarai, Hikarigaoka, Roppongi, Sangenjaya, Ginza and so on.

+Asakusa was the most prosperous town that existed since the 7th century.
 From the Edo period (1603-), Asakusa, Ueno and Nihonbashi have been centers of Tokyo.
 From 1920s Ginza, from 1970s Shinjuku, Shibuya and Ikebukuro, and from 1980s Roppongi started to flourish as new city centers.
-So the elderly and rural people tend to say “Asakusa and Ueno are dangerous”, and young Tokyoites tend to say “Roppongi and Nishi-Azabu area is the most dangerous area in Tokyo”.
+So some elderly and rural Japanese people tend to misunderstand Asakusa and Ueno as “dangerous” still now.
+And young Tokyoites tend to say “Roppongi and Nishi-Azabu area is the most dangerous area in Tokyo”.

 But overall, Tokyo is safe.
-Walking at night is normally safe almost everywhere even in Shinjuku Kabukicho or Roppongi, all you have to do is to ignore the honeyed words and the touts (even touts are decreasing due to police efforts recently).
-And Tokyo’s crime rate tends to be lower than Osaka and Fukuoka, and Japan’s crime rate is very low as you can see here: How Safe is Japan?
+Walking at night is normally safe almost everywhere even in Shinjuku Kabukicho or Roppongi, all you have to do is to ignore the honeyed words, the touts (even touts are decreasing due to police efforts recently).
+And don’t buy anything from fake monks on the street who will hand you charms and force you to pay.
+Real monks will never approach you, never sell anything on the street.

 And as you can also see, the data shows most of those dangerous districts are adjacent to the big stations.
 If you stay a little distant from those stations, you are quite safe.
 Even in Shinjuku-ku, west half has some big JR stations and it is rather dangerous, but east half used to be Edo city area and it is quite peaceful.